punith-kumar-pr/news-connect/README.md

 3. **Customization**: Customize your news feed by selecting preferred topics, authors, or categories to receive personalized article recommendations.

-4. **Social Interaction**: Engage with the News Connect community by liking, commenting, and sharing articles.
-Participate in discussions, exchange ideas, and learn from fellow users.

-5. **Bookmarking**: Save articles of interest to your personal library for easy access and future reference.
+4. **Bookmarking**: Save articles of interest to your personal library for easy access and future reference.

 ## Future Enhancements